mountaindboz/DroughtData/README.md

 -   `cont_do_daily`: A data set containing daily average values of continuous dissolved oxygen data from 2014-2021 at a few locations in the Delta
+-   `raw_nutr_1975_2021`: a long-term data set containing raw values of discrete chlorophyll-a water concentrations for 1975-2021 within the Delta

 This package also contains the following helper functions specific to the Drought Synthesis project: